software-tools-books/js4ds/_en/database.md

 ```
 {: title="src/database/database-initial.js"}

-- What do the queries look like?
+This makes a lot more sense once we see what the queries look like:

 ```js
 const Q_WORKSHOP_GET_ALL = `